Herbal and Natural Medicine, Plus Some Regular First Aid

 - Colds, in people who are Yin and showing Yin symptoms (Traditional Chinese Medicine definition, look it up): Bring 4 c. water to a boil.
 Add a scant 1 tbsp whole cloves and 1 cinnamon stick.
 Optionally, add 1 tsp grated fresh ginger.
 Reduce to a simmer, cover, simmer for 1 hour.
 Take it off the heat and add 4 black teabags.
 Let steep 5 minutes.
 Squeeze the bags with the side of a spoon and take them out.
 Add 1/4 c. honey (optional), 1 tbsp fresh lemon juice, 1/3 c. fresh orange juice, and the de-seeded juiced halves of a lemon and an orange.
 Serve hot.
 This is also good to drink in wintertime if you feel chilly.

-- Sore throat accompanying a cold: Take half an onion and a couple of cloves of garlic.
+- Sore throat and/or cough accompanying a cold: Take half an onion and a couple of cloves of garlic.
 Extract a few teaspoons of juice from each any way you can think of.
 Mix the juice with an equal amount of honey and take 1 teaspoon every couple of hours until symptoms resolve.
+This is every bit as disgusting as you think it is, and usually very effective.

 - Fibromyalgia management: Counting My Spoons

 - Urinary tract infections: Unsweetened cranberry juice, 1/3 c. every few hours, plus plenty of water.
-Also a tea made of the following: 1 lemongrass teabag, 1 chamomile teabag, 1 peppermint teabag, 1/4 tsp cinnamon powder, 3 tbsp fresh blueberries.
+Also a tea made of the following: 1 lemongrass teabag, 1 chamomile teabag, 1 peppermint teabag, 1/4 tsp cinnamon powder, 3 tbsp fresh or frozen blueberries - a handful of fresh cranberries can also be added but you'll need to eat them.
 Steep those things in 5 c. just-boiled water, covered, for 20 minutes and drink a pot of that per day.

-- High fever: NOTE, will not work in all circumstances; use your discretion and judgment, and proceed with caution. lavender oil added to a cool head compress, lemon water, watermelon eaten, lemongrass tea
+- High fever: NOTE, will not work in all circumstances; use your discretion and judgment, and proceed with caution.
+1 drop lavender oil added to a bowl of cool water, stirred, and then used to dip a head compress in, lemon water, watermelon eaten, lemongrass tea - best if fresh

-- Yeast infections in women: Coconut oil applied topically and internally, plus a pinch of cinnamon and 1 tbsp canned coconut milk added to beverages.
+- Yeast infections in women: Do your best to reduce stress; consider getting therapy or upping self-care.
+Coconut oil applied topically and internally, plus a pinch of cinnamon and 1 tbsp canned coconut milk added to beverages.
 Experiment with probiotic supplements from a health food store until you find one that works for you.
+A good brand is Ora Organics, though it's expensive.
 Do not exceed 1/4 tsp cinnamon per day.
 If it persists after 1 week discontinue treatment, except the coconut milk and probiotics.
 Those can be taken indefinitely.
 Note: coconut oil cannot be used in combination with latex-based condoms as it causes latex breakages.
+Chronic yeast infections may be a sign of prediabetes or diabetes causing high blood sugar, which can often be helped by a few cups of coffee (no sugar or milk added; unsweetened almond milk and stevia ok) per day, but in this case of course see a doctor as well.

-- Vomiting and diarrhea in small children: Rice water, Pedialyte, and optional chicken bouillon.
+- Vomiting and diarrhea in small children: Rice water, Pedialyte or ORS, and optional chicken bouillon.
 To make rice water, cook a handful of rice in a pot of water until mushy, and then give only the liquid.
 Encourage the child to drink as much Pedialyte as they can, and feed them the rice water.
 I have also heard that the liquid from stewed blackberries can help with this but I haven't had the chance to try it out.
 It probably wouldn't hurt.
+However, note that older herbals recommend decoction of blackberry root for severe dysentery and diarrhea so if the plain berries aren't doing the trick, a small amount of blackberry root decoction (like half a teaspoon per 50 pounds of little person every 2 to 4 hours or so; raise the dose if they're responding well to it) might do it.
+In theory you could also make a glycerite or an herbal vinegar with apple cider vinegar to keep this stuff on hand just in case.
+I wouldn't use that unless it was a last resort, just to be on the safe side.
+And need I mention that if it's really that bad you should take the kid to the doctor?

 - Nausea: If mild, steep 1/2 tsp dried or 2 leaves fresh basil in a cup of hot water for 10 minutes and sip.
 If moderate, try 1/8 tsp each of fennel, cumin, and coriander, crushed in a mortar and pestle if possible, in a cup of hot water along with a peppermint teabag.
 Also munch on a couple leaves of a boiled artichoke.